unmoved21/android_vendor_partner_gms/README.md

    * AuroraDroid: an alternate to the FDroid app store
    * AuroraStore: an alternate to Google's Play Store
    * AuroraServices: a system / root application that integrates with the Aurora line of products

+NeoStore is not in ROM is used only for me

 These are official unmodified prebuilt binaries, signed by the corresponding developers, except for: